Pre-2013 Book Review

 Other Titles

 I can’t possibly do an entry for each book I read while very young.
 But I can remember a few of the titles!
-Some of these were legitmately good and probably do deserve their own post but…I already did so many.
-Maybe I’ll update the post with t hese as I find time.
+Some of these were legitimately good and probably do deserve their own post but…I already did so many.
+Maybe I’ll update the post with these as I find time.

 Books: